rainbowdashlabs/sql-java/README.md

 ## Async and Synced calling

-The examples in this wikipage will all use synced requests.
+The examples will all use synced requests.
 You may want to use async requests to avoid that the database requests slow down your server.
 You will find more about this [here](https://www.spigotmc.org/wiki/asynchronously-working-with-a-database/).\
-The repository linked at the end also contains a example implementation how to use a database async in bukkit.
+The repository linked at the end also contains an example implementation how to use a database async in bukkit.

 ## Connection Pooling and HikariCP

-In our example we will use a pooled data source provided by the mysql driver.\
-This is the most easiest way.
-However it has some drawbacks.
+In our example we will use a pooled data source provided by the mysql driver, which is the easiest way, however it has some drawbacks.
 For example the mysql connection pool does not have any way to restrict how many connections you can open, but your database will.
 If you use too many Threads to call your database it will fail at some point.\
 Frameworks like [HikariCP](https://github.com/brettwooldridge/HikariCP) can help you with managing your connections and improve your database connection.\
 If you want to know more about connection pooling with HikariCP you can look at